mnemnion/loon/notes/clu/clu.md

 #Clu

-Clu is an idea on the verge of becoming real.
+Clu is a syntax-directed S-expression language, with a focus on developer ergonomics.

 The [core of the notion](precepts.md) is to expose the Lua runtime through several distinct syntaxes, which interoperate sensibly.
 Ambitiously, syntax is a first class citizen of Clu: Clu is merely one of the possible [Loon](../Loon.md) syntaxes.
 The other standard syntaxes are [Lun](../lun.md), a homonym, which is a Lua-like with certain light syntactic changes to harmonize with Loon, and [MoonScript](http://moonscript.org/), which provides CoffeeScript-style whitespace sensitive syntax.
 MoonScript gets added later; I expect we want to do some light syntax changes to harmonize with the extended Loon libraries.